-How to Deal With Mood Changes Caused by Lupus
+How to Deal With Lupus Mood Swings

 There are many moments when we with lupus wish for simple, precious things: less pain, more energy, all organs functioning as they should, or a decent night’s sleep.
 Sometimes, these things appear out of nowhere to offer us peace.

 Those moments for most of us are few and far between.
 In these rare hours of feeling, dare I say normal again, I return to the woman I once knew.
 The mood swings I have been stuck riding for years halt for a brief respite.

 As a member of many lupus support groups and a writer for New Life Outlook, I have had many of fellow lupus survivors bring up the fact that they have mood swings and it impacts their life, their family and their other relationships.
 Typically, the mood changes were first noted around the time symptoms of their disease first appeared.

 So, there is good news if you experience moods swings: you are not alone.
 The question is why do they occur and what can you do about it?

 Who Is Pushing the Swing?